Frequently Asked Questions

 Traditionally, training sessions are held in person at Bell MTS Iceplex, 3969 Portage Ave., Winnipeg in early October, sometimes again in early February.

-We are currently offering Go-To online training opportunities on a monthly basis (roughly) which will be indicated on the registration page.
+We are currently offering online training opportunities on a monthly basis (roughly) which will be indicated on the registration page.
 Registration for training can be done online by filling out the form on our REGISTRATION page.

 If you’re interested in having a larger group trained, contact us!
 We can organize sessions for larger groups in schools or school divisions both in urban and rural areas upon request.